Marken-Foo/variants-site/content/post/200511-xq-proverbs.md

 - **Horse and pawn struggle to break a full guard.** （马卒难破士相全）
     - A typical summary of a theoretical endgame.
 Horse + pawn in general cannot break the defence of a full set of advisors and elephants.
 However, missing a single defensive unit gives the horse and pawn the edge, with many positions being a forced win with good technique.
 I think the lesson is twofold: one is that endgames can rest on a knife's edge, and two is that endgames are important!
 - **Lacking an advisor, fear horses; lacking an elephant, fear cannons.** （缺士怕马，缺相怕炮）
     - A mnemonic for judging material compositions.
-When missing an advisor, it becomes difficult to defend against horses (which are close-ranged pieces and can target the remaining advisor and king effectively); when missing an elephant, conversely it becomes difficult to defend against the long-ranged cannon, whereby the remaining advisors serve as cannon mounts and cramp the king, while the lone elephant is more easily picked off once pinned.
+When missing an advisor, it becomes difficult to defend against horses (which are close-ranged pieces and can target the remaining advisor and king effectively); when missing an elephant, conversely it becomes difficult to defend against the long-ranged cannon, whereby the remaining advisors serve as cannon mounts and cramp the king, and the lone elephant is more easily picked off once pinned.
 - **Lacking an advisor, fear the chariot pair.** （缺士怕双车）
     - In the same vein, two chariots can easily overwhelm a king and single advisor in the middlegame for mate.
 When the advisor pair has been broken, the defender could try to trade off at least one pair of chariots to avoid falling victim to such a crushing attack.